villinoid/systems_shell/README.md

 - Attempted to parse input in strings (ex: echo “Hello World”)
 - Attempted to parse escape characters
-- Attempted to support two pipes in a line, but had issues with forking
+- Attempted to support two pipes in a line, but had issues with parsing with the various redirects and pipes and their ordering
 - Attempted to support use of pipes and redirection in the same line, but had output issues

 ---